mozilla/glean/docs/user/README.md

 This section contains guides and essays regarding specific usage's and possibilities in each Glean implementation.

-Make sure to check out this section for important information on the implementation of Glean you are using.
+Check out this section for important information on the implementation of Glean you are using.

 ### Appendix